box/developer.box.com/content/pages/index.md

       define and store custom data associated with files and folders.
     </Tile>
     <Tile type="guide" title="Webhooks" href="/guides/webhooks/">
-      Ue Webhooks to monitor Box content for events, and receive notifications to a URL of your choice when they occur.
+      Use Webhooks to monitor Box content for events, and receive notifications to a URL of your choice when they occur.
     </Tile>
     <Tile type="guide" title="Search"
       href="/guides/search/">
-      Find content in Box using full-text
-      search queries.
-Support for the Box search API is available in all our SDKs and the CLI.
+      Find relevant content in Box using full-text search queries.
+Box search API is supported in all our SDKs and the CLI.
     </Tile>
     <Tile type="guide" title="Salesforce"